SmithLiu95/Image-Perceived-Emotion-Assessment/README.md

 ## Continuous Emotion Prediction for Image

 Emotions can be described by arousal and valence (VA).
 Some papers also use 3 values (arousal, valence and dominance) (VAD) to describe.
-Continuous Emotion Prediction is to estimate the VA or VAD values
+Continuous Emotion Prediction is to estimate the VA or VAD values.

 The performance of the baseline is as follows